aleene/TagListView/README.md

 tagListView.addTag("TagListView")
 tagListView.insertTag("This should be the second tag", at: 1) tagListView.addTags(["Add","two","tags"])
+tagListView.setTitle("New Title of tag", at: 3) // changes the taag at position 3
 tagListView.removeTag("meow") // all tags with title “meow” will be removed tagListView.removeAllTags()
 ```